amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 The same steps can be followed to migrate SQL Server and Oracle workloads to other RDS engines including PostgreSQL and MySQL.

-Next section desribes the steps required to move the actual data using AWS DMS.
+The next section describes the steps required to move the actual data using AWS DMS.

 # Part 2: Migrating the Data Using the AWS Database Migration Service (AWS DMS)